Meet London’s next generation of fashion image-makers

 Just a stone’s throw from Central Saint Martins (CSM), in Coal Drops Yard, you’ll find nine glowing lightbox displays of photographic intrigue.
 A girl lies supine in a field reminiscent of a Andrew Wyeth painting; a colourful spill of pin tacks glints from a woman’s shiny black hair; and a cinematic wide-shot tableau captures a model scrolling on her phone inside a vast photographic set.
 At first glance, you might not recognise these to be fashion images – but they are.
 Part of a new exhibition curated by writer and editor Violet Conroy, ‘Rethinking Fashion Image’ showcases the work of nine students and alumni from Central Saint Martins who are challenging the boundaries of fashion photography today.
 Exploring themes of selfhood in the modern age, humanity’s place in nature, and diasporic belonging, their work is reflective of a new generation intent on dismantling outdated stereotypes of glamour and exclusivity in favour of stories with more substance.

 ‘CSM has been an incubator for so many amazing photographers, many of whom have gone on to big careers in fashion,’ says Conroy, who was invited to curate the show by CSM lecturer Adam Murray.
 ‘I went in with no theme, but as I looked at the work, threads began to emerge.
 Much of the work is about identity and selfhood, and it’s really rooted in people and place.
 A lot of the work wouldn’t even conventionally be categorised as fashion imagery at all.’
 Conroy points to the legacy of an anti-glamour style established by photographers like Corinne Day and Wolfgang Tillmans in the 1990s, which has stippled into various forms of contemporary realism today.
 ‘Something that’s interesting is the casting,’ she says.
 ‘There aren't any traditional models in any of the photographs.
-It's really inclusive casting and more conventional, everyday people.
+It's really inclusive casting and more unconventional, everyday people.
 I think that’s because there’s less of an interest in glossy, unattainable fantasies today.’

 Together, these works highlight a new school of talent driven by a desire to establish their own visually rich worlds, rather than simply producing beautiful images.
 Displayed outdoors for the public to see, Conroy hopes the exhibition will reach beyond the echo chamber of fashion to a wider audience.
 ‘It’s exciting that it's in these windows rather than a gallery, because it means it's on the street,’ she says.
-‘I want people walking past to see it, and maybe be interested in these young visual talents they wouldn’t encounter otherwise.’
+‘I want people walking past to see it and be interested in these young visual talents they wouldn’t encounter otherwise.’

 As the show opens this weekend, coinciding with the start of London Fashion Week, here five of the exhibited image-makers tell the stories behind their work in their own words.